rainjs/rainjs/doc/source/server/handlebars/component_helper.rst

 Error Cases
 -----------

 When the component or the view isn't found a 404 error page will be shown.
-Also, the component helper performs authorization before a view is shown.
-If the authorization fails a 401 error page is shown.
+When the authorization fails for a view a 401 error page is shown.

-What happens is that in error cases the component is replaced with the error component.
+The error pages are views within the error component.

 .. seealso::